SuicideTALKcom/Brand-Statement/README.md

 * Project Manager of Electronically Produced Interactive Catalogues for Fortune 500 companies

+* Petroleum Geologist employed by Mitchell Energy (The Woodlands) and Phillips Petroleum Company

-* Petroleum Geologist having proposed, drilled, and evaluated 100 successful oil and gas wells
+* Upstream energy field and corporate experience, proven track record of 100 oil and gas wells

 * Founder and President of SuicideTALK.com, an international suicide prevention organization